-A warehouse can measure its efficiency by picking and following certain relevant metrics.
+A warehouse can measure its efficiency by picking and tracking certain relevant metrics.
 But data points mean little unless they are compared to something.
-Benchmarking is the practice of setting expectations and goals for each metric and key performance indicator, then gauging progress and success based on how close the warehouse comes to the target.
+Benchmarking is the practice of setting expectations and goals for each metric and key performance indicator (KPI).
+Once set, managers can gauge progress and success based on how close the warehouse comes to the target.

 Think of benchmarking as creating a point of reference for competition.
-A warehouse might compete against its past performance in regards to a certain metric, against other similar companies, or against their industry as a whole.
+Sometimes that competition is the warehouse’s own past performance in regards to a certain metric.
+Other times it might compare its performance to that of similar companies, or against the industry as a whole.
 Studying benchmarks allows a manager to see clearly how their warehouse is measuring up to—or not quite meeting—its goals.
-This knowledge then gives them a basis for making strategic decisions.
+This knowledge then gives them a basis for making strategic decisions regarding operations and best practices.

 Key takeaways:

-Benchmarking that involves metrics and KPIs, in other words, measurable data, is quantitative.
-Progress is indicated when a certain number or ratio is achieved.
-For example, a decrease from the previous month’s number of returns due to mis-picks can be considered a success.
-Not reaching the benchmarked target for the number of orders filled per day, however, needs looking into.
+Benchmarking that involves measurable data (metrics or KPIs), is quantitative.
+Progress is indicated when a desired number or ratio is achieved.
+For example, a decrease from the previous month’s number of returns due to mis-picks is a successful outcome, indicating that things are moving in the right direction.
+However, not reaching the benchmarked target for the number of orders filled per day, means there is room for improvement and needs looking into.

 Qualitative benchmarks are based on best practices or techniques.
-They are measurable, but not in the same way as pure data can be.
-Examples might be information tied to a customer satisfaction survey, or working toward a goal to fully automate a process.
+They are measurable, but not in the same way that pure data can be measured.
+Examples might be information tied to a customer satisfaction survey, or working toward a goal to automate a process fully.

-Both quantitative and qualitative benchmarking are useful, and almost all businesses will use a combination of both.
-The important thing is that the metrics the warehouse is measuring are relevant to the goals it hopes to reach.
+Both quantitative and qualitative benchmarking are useful, and almost all businesses use a combination of both.
+The important thing is that the benchmarks used are relevant to the goals the company hopes to reach.

 Benchmarking, in simple terms, provides tangible evidence of how well the warehouse is operating by setting standards and goals.
 These standards measure things like speed, accuracy, cost, safety, errors, damage, or customer satisfaction.

 Benchmarking is all about goals and improvement.
-By understanding where they are and comparing it to where they could be, warehouses can gain a strategic, operational, and financial advantage.
-The goal might be to beat the competition, or their own past performance.
+Warehouses can gain a strategic, operational, and financial advantage by understanding where they are now compared to where they were previously, or where they could be.
+The goal might be to beat competing businesses or their own past performance.
 Either way, benchmarking provides a measurable way to continually improve, find and fix problems, and justify business decisions such as adding staff or investing in new equipment.

-If, on a regular basis, only 90 orders are picked, a number of different things could be going on:
+If only 90 orders are picked on a regular basis, a number of different things could be going on:

-On the other hand, if the 100 order benchmark is reached easily on a consistent basis, the manager can adjust it upward and set a new goal for the team.
+In the opposite scenario where the 100-order benchmark is reached easily on a consistent basis, the manager may need to adjust it upward, setting a new goal for the team.
 If management is fine keeping the benchmark where it is, they could instead reassign one of the pickers to another role.

 Metrics by themselves are bits of data.
 Combine them and you get key performance indicators.
-Either one can be benchmarked, as long as the data gathered, and what it compares, teaches something relevant to the warehouse.
+Either one can be a useful benchmark, as long as the data gathered—and what it compares—teaches something relevant to the warehouse.

 Let’s look at an example.
 Imagine someone practicing their basketball skills.
 There are several different ways to measure how good they are at making baskets.

 Perhaps they set a goal of 10 baskets each day.
 This is a simple example of benchmarking a metric.
-But creating a KPI is more meaningful.
-In this example, that might be making a certain percentage of shots.
-Making those 10 shots out of 20 instead of out of 100 changes the person’s perception of success.
+However, creating a KPI is more meaningful.
+In this example, that might mean calculating the percentage of baskets to attempts.
+Making 10 shots out of 20 instead of out of 100 changes the person’s perception of success.

-A comparable situation in a warehouse would be setting a benchmark for the percentage of orders returned.
-This can be an internal benchmark, simply comparing performance over time.
+A comparable situation in a warehouse would be setting a benchmark for the percentage of orders returned over time.
 The warehouse is competing with itself, looking for improvement in any time frame it chooses—daily, weekly, monthly, quarterly, or annually.
+This is an example of an internal benchmark because the competition is its own metric.

-Perhaps the basketball player starts to use other players’ stats as a benchmark.
-This external benchmark would be the same as a warehouse looking to similar companies or industry leaders for their performance goals to help them set a benchmark for their own success.
+If the basketball player starts to use other players’ stats as a benchmark, that is an external benchmark.
+Similarly, a warehouse can look to the performance of similar companies or industry leaders to help them set a benchmark for their own success.

 For external data, trying to find an individual peer company to share their data might be difficult, but not impossible.
 Some companies may publish blogs or articles where they mention data to highlight their success.